-When filing a petition, depending upon the adult's situation the SSW as a representative of the Cabinet may seek a DPP-252 Emergency Protective Order Ex Parte or file a DPP-251 Emergency Protective Services Order.
+When filing a petition, depending upon the adult's situation the SSW as a representative of the Cabinet for Health and Family Services (CHFS/Cabinet) may seek a DPP-252 Emergency Protective Order Ex Parte or file a DPP-251 Emergency Protective Services Order.

 A DPP-251 is filed when there is some margin of time and the potential consequences to the adult are not as immediate.